Sharders/sharder-chain/README.md

 ## Improve Sharder! ##

   - we love **pull requests**
-  - we love issues
-  - assist others on the issue tracker
+  - we love issues, assist others on the issue tracker
   - **review** existing code and pull requests
   - read `DEVELOPERS-GUIDE.md` and coding for Sharder